RosProBridge/UnityBridge/README.md

-# ProBridge Package
+# Unity ProBridge

-This documentation provides a comprehensive guide on how to integrate the ProBridge package, which contains essential scripts for connecting simulators to ROS (Robot Operating System), into your Unity project.
+Unity ProBridge is part of the ProBridge System, designed for seamless communication between Unity and ROS.
+For ROS integration, see [RosProBridge](https://github.com/RosProBridge/RosProBridge).
+With the Sensors plugin ([UnityBridgeSensors](https://github.com/RosProBridge/UnityBridgeSensors)), you can simulate sensors in Unity and send data to ROS effortlessly.

+## Installation Guide
-## Prerequisites
+### Prerequisites

 Before you begin, ensure you have the following:

 - Git installed on your computer.
 - Unity Editor 2018.4 or later installed and ready to use.
 - [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity) Installed, Check their README for installation and usage guide.

-## Installation Guide

 ### 1. Installing NetMQ through NuGetForUnity